ksolov/test-shopping-web-application/README.md

 Search	page	should	has	item's	filter	and	item's	list.
 When	any	filter	is	changed, item's	list	reloaded	according	enabled	filters.
 Page	shouldn't	be	reloaded,	just item's	list.
 User	can	add	item	in	the	his	cart.
-Items	list	should	be	as	sta=c	json	file.
+Items	list	should	be	as	static	json	file.

 ### Item's	fields
 • Id